-These are all legitimate questions to have when you travel to a country where you do not speak the language, however, since my first trip to France, I have traveled to many other countries around the world where English is not the primarily language including Ecuador, Portugal, Spain, Sweden, Norway, Croatia and Montenegro.
+These are all legitimate questions to have when you travel to a country where you do not speak the language, however, since my first trip to France, I have traveled to many other countries around the world where English is not the primary language including Ecuador, Portugal, Spain, Sweden, Norway, Croatia, and Montenegro.

 With that being said, here are some of the ways that you can get by in a country where you do not know the language.

 How To Get By When You Don’t Speak the Language

 Table of Contents